Flokey82/go_gens/README.md

 ## aiplanner: Simple GOAP-ish (?)
 Planner (WIP)
 This package provides maybe a GOAP implementation.
 It does stuff with actions and plans and whatnot.

+## aitree: Simple Behavior Tree (WIP)
+This package provides something that is barely a working behavior tree.
+Still work in progress!

 DO NOT USE YET!